mvktsk/CustomerReviewsDocker/readme.md

 ![container-tools-window](docs/media/container-tools-window.png)

 When the solution closes, the created containers are automatically deleted.
-This means that all changes that were made to the database or to the Virto Commerce Platform Manager configuration during application debugging will be lost after the solution is closed.
+This means that all changes were made to the database or to the Virto Commerce Platform Manager configuration during application debugging will be lost after the solution is closed.

 ## How to write the code

+Solution consists of 5 logically divided parts (projects):

+* .Core – this is where keep the models and abstractions of Virto Commerce module services
+* .Data – here you can find all the service implementations, repositories, entity models, migration data and configurations
+* .Web – contains the module definition, WEB API, Scripts and Localization resources
+* .Test – for testing the service and repository layer methods with Unit test
+* docker-compose - orchestration support for solution

+Developer should write code for a new module in .Core, .Data and .Web projects as usual in Visual Studio locally on host machine.
+Also developer should write tests for the new module in .Test project.

 ## How to debug module

+Docker bind Virto Commerce platform manager web app to 80 port.
+So if you have locally installed IIS server you should to stop it or set for local IIS other than 80 port.

+* Build solution locally (press F6 in Visual Studio)
-* Before debugging new module run Virto Commerce Platform Manager in your browser: http:\\localhost
+* Run Virto Commerce Platform Manager in your browser: http:\\localhost for w3wp.exe process will up in the container
 * Within Visual Studio, select the **Attach to Process** action in the Debug window:

 ![Menu](docs/media/screen-attach-to-process-menu.png)